 It all started when…

-We were talking about a girl.
+I was talking about a girl.
 A sixteen-year-old whose friends had left her behind and school got hard and the thing that got her through that time was writing.
 A craft and practice she had to develop on her own because you can't just take creative writing classes the way you can sign up for violin or basketball.
-We wondered:
+I wondered:

 What if young people had the tools, inspiration and mentoring they needed to uncover their voice, unstuck their writing, and become writers?

-We remembered what it was for us to discover writing as teenagers and twenty-somethings…how we would have loved more than anything to come to a place where that interest could have been nurtured.
+I remembered what it was for me to discover writing as a teenager…how I would have loved more than anything to come to a place where that interest could have been nurtured.

-Surely we could create a tribe that would mirror the warmth, encouragement and spirit of our own writing group, Spoke.
+Surely I could create a tribe that would mirror the warmth, encouragement and spirit of my own writing group, Spoke.

 And that’s how Storymakers was born.

-We held our first workshops with young women in person, on the grounds of a beautiful, historical house dedicated to art-making.
-For those girls, and for us, Storymakers was so impactful and successful we knew we needed to expand our reach.
+The first workshop were held with on the grounds of a beautiful, historical house dedicated to art-making.
+For those girls, and for me, Storymakers was so impactful and successful I knew I needed to expand our reach.

-Now, through creative writing workshops online and community, Storymakers shows young writers of all genders and orientations the way to their talents and artistic intuition.
+Now, through creative writing workshops online and community, Storymakers shows young writers of all genders the way to their talents and artistic intuition.

-We're so glad you've found us.
-We can't wait to be a part of your writing journey.
+I’m so glad you've found Storymakers.
+I can't wait to be a part of your writing journey.

 NATALIE APPLETON ~ writer, co-founder of Storymakers, big fan of high-fives